Takawell/Aichixia/README.md

 Every request logged with latency, tokens, and status.
 Usage stats out of the box.

 **Generous free tier**
 Most models are free forever.
-Pro unlocks frontier models like Claude Sonnet and DeepSeek V3.2.
+Pro and Enterprise unlock frontier models like Claude Opus and Claude Fable 5.

 </td>
 </tr>